SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 Create a JS application for managing teams.

-Use Handlebars for rendering, `page.js` for routing and a remote database as a backend provider.
+Use Handlebars for rendering, `page.js` for routing, and a remote database as a backend provider.

 Structure your work so that it is easy to manage.